Segmental colitis associated with diverticulosis: Treatment

 There are several options in treatment for SCAD.
 Data is lacking, and there are no prospective trials comparing different therapies for SCAD.
 As of 2017, there are no guidelines available to direct treatment.
 Treatment may include antibiotics, aminosalicylates, and corticosteroids.
 Antibiotics include ciprofloxacin and metronidazole, given for 14 days.
 If symptoms recur after improvement with antibiotics, a second course of antibiotics may be given.

 If an initial course of antibiotics is ineffective, then mesalamine may be tried.
 If mesalamine is ineffective, then a course of prednisone may be helpful.
 In severe cases of SCAD, where corticosteroids are unable to be discontinued, then surgery may be considered (segmental resection).

 Prognosis

 The natural history of SCAD lacks rigorous study, with little data regarding long term outcomes.
 However, the course appears to largely benign.
 In cases that require surgery, recurrence of disease is rare.
 Long term medication therapy is rarely necessary.
 Over a course of 7 years, about half of people with SCAD experience a recurrence of symptoms.
 About a third of people have a mild recurrence.

 Epidemiology

 Among individuals with diverticulosis, the prevalence of SCAD ranges from 0.3 - 1.3%.
-SCAD is more common in men, with an average of 64 years upon diagnosis.
+SCAD is more common in men.
+SCAD often occurs in elderly individuals, with an average of 64 years upon diagnosis.